Inspired by a good joke and a stirring play, I offer these remarks, including a rather unorthodox ending:

 “Today, the pressure to conform doesn’t come from the totalitarian top — our political leaders are not Stalinist dictators.
 Instead, it comes from the fanatics around us, in our neighborhoods, at school, at work, often using the prospect of Twitter-shaming to bully people into silence — or a fake, politically-correct compliance.
 Recent polls suggest that nearly two-thirds of Americans report self-censoring about politics at least occasionally, essentially becoming a nation of “doublethinkers” despite the magnificent constitutional protections for free thought and expression enshrined in the Bill of Rights.”

 The freedoms to which Sharansky refers evolved in part from another hysteria-induced episode.
-The Salem Witch Trials in Puritan America taught our founders the dangers of false accusations and contempt for due process, becoming a symbol for the “witch-hunts” led by Sen. Joseph McCarthy in the 1950s.
+The Salem Witch Trials in Puritan America taught our founders the dangers of false accusations and contempt for due process, becoming a metaphor for 1950’s “witch-hunts” led by Sen. Joseph McCarthy.

-In his final years, the late Rabbi Lord Jonathan Sacks – the wise sage who has been my go-to rabbinic inspiration and guide — condemned our era’s McCarthyism.
-Just prior to the High Holidays in 2019, Sacks delivered his last sermon before a live congregation entitled “Our Unforgiving Age.”
-He cited several examples, including a British scientist who made one inappropriate joke, and despite his profuse apologies “was condemned without trial, without consideration of the evidence, without due process, without appeal, without mercy, without regard to his lifetime of service to science, without regard to the simple fact that he was a human being and human beings make mistakes.”
+In his final years, the late Rabbi Lord Jonathan Sacks condemned our era’s McCarthyism.
+In 2019, Sacks delivered his last sermon before a live congregation entitled “An Unforgiving Age.”
+He cited several examples, including a British scientist who made one inappropriate joke, and despite his profuse apologies was condemned without trial, due process, appeal, mercy, or regard either to his lifetime of service to science and “the simple fact that he was a human being and human beings make mistakes.”

 Referring to Jordan Peterson who was ejected by the Cambridge University’s Divinity School for standing in a photo next to someone in an inappropriate t-shirt, Rabbi Sacks asked, “Have they heard of the word “forgiveness” in the Cambridge Divinity School?”

-For the injustices to end, they and their perpetrators must be exposed and condemned by all liberal-minded people – who are, thankfully, the vast majority.
-Former NY Times editor Bari Weiss is one righteous liberal doing exactly that in her new Substack newsletter which she launched with the aim of being the best editorial page in America – a low bar, she admitted.
+For the injustices to end, self-censoring must end, and liberal-minded people – thankfully, the vast majority — must speak out.
+Former NY Times editor Bari Weiss is one righteous liberal doing that in her new Substack newsletter, launched with the aim of being the best editorial page in America – a low bar, she admitted.

 Last fall, she published a column titled, “Stop Being Shocked” in which she explained that American liberalism is in danger from a new illiberal ideology – one with dangerous implications for Jews.